TW73

 The TW73 is a teargas grenade gun.
 It is now called the Mehrzweckwerfer (General Purpose Thrower) MZW 73/91 because there is now other ammunition than teargas grenades like rubber shot bullets available.
-It was developed in Switzerland, built on the wooden stock of an old military carbine.
+It was developed in Switzerland, based on the K31 bolt-action rifle.
 It was developed originally for use against anti-nuclear-power demonstrators who were occupying areas.
 All Swiss police corps and the Swiss Army use it.